What is SEUCK?

 released on Atari ST and Commodore AMIGA, but differed slightly to the

-and design brand new Commodore 64 game creations, without the need of
+people with a creative mind to design brand new game creations, without

 order for the user to create a brand new C64 game, a series of built in

-editors crammed to one file.
-You can create your own sprites, and
+allowed you to create your own sprites, and

 create actual objects as players, bullets, deaths and of course the